AlexOcegueda/PhobiaDB/ClevelandClinicScrape/README.md

-Questions folder is the data used to upload the questions and their answers to the database Data folder is used to upload symptoms and treatments.
+Questions.py is the data used to upload the questions and their answers to the database Data.py is used to upload symptoms and treatments.
-Sentence.py was used for data and rename.py was used for questions.

-phrases extract phrases ranked on top sentences from paragraphs chunk searchs for specific parts of speech to extract keywords and phrases rank is used to see the importance of each sentence and split them up
+Sentence.py was used for data and rename.py was used for questions. phrases.py extracts phrases ranked on top sentences from paragraphs chunk.py searchs for specific parts of speech to extract keywords and phrases rank.py is used to see the importance of each sentence and split them up

-#ClevelandClinicScrape
+## ClevelandClinicScrape
   - Description: This returns A-Z of phobias in the diseases section of Cleveland Clinic. https://my.clevelandclinic.org/health/diseases
   - It is made to use with geckodriver (firefox) but you can refractor the driver to use chrome if you prefer using that browser instead
       - Just make sure to get the appropriate version which matches with your python version